linode/docs/docs/guides/platform/disk-images/copying-a-disk-image-to-a-different-account/index.md

 modified_by:
   name: Linode
 published: 2020-06-01
-title: "How to Copy a Disk to a Different Account"
+title: "Copying a Disk to a Different Account"
-h1_title: "Copying a Disk to a Different Account"
+title_meta: "How to Copy a Disk to a Different Account"
-enable_h1: true
 image: copying_a_disk_to_a_differnet_account_smg.png
 ---